zrefai/lumanu-project/README.md

 A github repository tracker that gives you detailed information about the latest release of a repository

+# Deployed website

+You can go the the prod version of this app at https://git-tracker-lumanu.web.app/

 ## Available Scripts

 In the project directory, you can run: